arduino/docs-content/CONTRIBUTING.md

 **NOTE:** Unless you are opening a pull request which will only make small corrections, for instance to correct a typo, you are more likely to get traction for your changes if you [open an issue](https://github.com/arduino/docs.arduino.cc/issues) first to discuss the proposed changes.

-**NOTE:** The default [branch](https://github.com/arduino/docs.arduino.cc/branches) of the repository is the `develop` branch, and this should be the branch you get by default when you initially checkout the repository.
-You should target any pull requests against the `develop` branch, pull requests against the `master` branch will automatically fail checks and not be accepted.
+**NOTE:** The default [branch](https://github.com/arduino/docs.arduino.cc/branches) of the repository is the `main` branch, and this should be the branch you get by default when you initially checkout the repository.
+You should target any pull requests against the `main` branch.

 ## Type of Content